I am a social scientist, data scientist, community-engaged scholar,

 -

-An ongoing research effort to record decades of thoughtful and bold
+An effort to record decades of thoughtful and bold calls for racial

-calls for racial equity written by students, faculty, and staff at the
+equity written by students, faculty, and staff at the University of

-University of Virginia, to analyze them for common themes, and to create
+Virginia, to analyze them for common themes, and to create an

 -